isorna/dropcommander/docs/en/dfc/core-rules/damage.md

 ### Extra damage results and Armour saving throws

 Many Crippling Damage results inflict additional Hull damage on the ship.
 Armour saving throws never apply against Crippling Damage as it represents the ship suffering internal collapses, cascade failures and systems quite literally melting down.
-It's worth noting that smaller ships like frigates are quite likely to be destroyed outright by Crippling Damage.
+It’s worth noting that smaller ships like frigates are quite likely to be destroyed outright by Crippling Damage.

 ### Crippling Damage Table